setmy-info/jenkinsfile-starter/README.md

 # jenkinsfile-starter
 Jenkinsfile example and probe project to run in Jenkins.

+## Goals

+To get faster feedback, why is failing, in order:
+* code doesn't compile
+* test code doesn't compile
+* unit tests are failing
+* integration tests are failing
+* mutation tests are failing
+* qualiti measurements are failing
+* e2e tests are failing
+* acceptance tests are failing

 ## Requirements

 Master should go to live.
 No any other branch should go to live.
 Mostly conditional switch should be switched on.